johansatge/data-hoarding/readme.md

 Options:
 --dry-run           Display results without renaming the files --strategy=[string] Choose a strategy to get the file date:
                     exif_date            Use the DateTimeOriginal field from the EXIF creation_date        Use the file creation date
+                    movie_creation_date  Use the movie creation date
+                                         (extracted from the metadata with ffprobe)
 ```

 Resources: